irina-sheveliova/CFG-Job-tracker/Project_Homework/Project details.md

 On the backend, we will be using Node.js, a popular runtime environment that allows us to execute server-side JavaScript.
 Node.js is well-suited for building scalable, high-performance web applications and has a vast library of modules and tools that we can use to speed up development.

-We have selected SQL as our database technology because of its reliability, scalability, and strong community support.
-With SQL, we can create complex queries and manage large datasets efficiently, making it an excellent choice for our job tracking website.
+We have selected MS SQL as our database technology because of its reliability, scalability, and strong community support.
+With MS SQL, we can create complex queries and manage large datasets efficiently, making it an excellent choice for our job tracking website.

 To organize our workload, we will be using GitHub and Jira as our primary task management tools.
 GitHub will allow us to collaborate on code, track changes, and review each other's work.
 Jira will enable us to create and manage tasks, assign them to team members, and track progress over time.